 The black lines represent global averages on the LDI with the grey area marking the confidence intervals.
 Panel A is based on conventional country averages.
 Panels B, C, and D show levels of democracy weighted by population, territory, and GDP, respectively.
-The data for the latter three figures are drawn from the World Bank and Fariss et al. (2021), both included in the VI-Dem dataset.
+The data for the latter three figures are drawn from the World Bank and Fariss et al. (2021), both included in the v14 of the V-Dem dataset.